 Google is not the only one with tools though.
 Yslow is a great add-on for Firebug in Mozilla which also analyses web pages.
 Using Yahoo!’s rules for high performance web sites, it can advise you why you page is slow and how to fix it.
 You can perform a speed test on your website with many online tools; like these:

-Also you can use “Google Page Speed” tool to know how to speed up your web pages with a Firefox add-on “Firebug”.
+Also you can use “Google Page Speed” tool to know how to speed up your web pages with a Chrome add-on “Firebug”.
 In the bottom right of your browser is the icon to bring up firebug and you will see the page speed link.

 How To Improve Site Speed: